sisl/InformativePathPlanning/README.md

 ```julia
 julia> run_paper_experiments()
 ```
+Note that the `data` and `figures` directories are included by default so that you do not have to create them before running the paper experiments.

 # Solver types
 If you don't have access to Mosek and Gurobi licenses, you can specify the solver type as `"open"` inside of the IPP struct.
 By default, it is set to `"commercial"`.